 “For one party to win a majority of House seats with a minority of votes is a relatively rare occurrence.
 It has now happened five times in the past hundred years.
 In 1914 and 1942, the Democrats were the beneficiaries.
 In 1952, 1996, and , it was the Republicans’ turn to get lucky, and their luck is likely to hold for many election cycles to come.
 Gerrymandering routinely gets blamed for such mismatches, but that’s only part of the story.
 Far more important than redistricting is just plain districting: because so many Democrats are city folk, large numbers of Democratic votes pile up redundantly in overwhelmingly one-sided districts.
 Even having district lines drawn by neutral commissions instead of by self-serving politicians wouldn’t do much to alter this built-in structural bias.”

 This is a power politics move on Obama’s part and may have some success in certain locales, but overall it still fails to address the main Democratic problem.
 Instead of making coordinated efforts to find common ground with working and middle-class Americans who reside outside the cities, Obama is trying to find a way for Democrats to win by remaining in their rigid ideological box.
-No matter how it plays out in future elections, Obama is showing once again by abandoning rural America in his political calculations what he truly excels at: dividing the nation.We value your comments!
-Please weigh in on our comment section below.
+No matter how it plays out in future elections, Obama is showing once again by abandoning rural America in his political calculations what he truly excels at: dividing the nation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com